viglesiasce/EucaLobo/README.md

      * http://code.google.com/p/gitextensions/ (Explorer integration)
      * https://code.google.com/p/tortoisegit/ (Explorer integration)

-   * To download the ElasticWolf project from the GitHub repository:
+   * To download the EucaLobo project from the GitHub repository:

      * Use your Git UI, or
-     * Launch cmd.exe, cd to the directory where you want to keep the source code, and run git clone git://github.com/aws-ew-dev/ElasticWolf.git
+     * Launch cmd.exe, cd to the directory where you want to keep the source code, and run git clone git clone https://github.com/viglesiasce/EucaLobo

-   * To run the ElasticWolf application:
+   * To run the EucaLobo application:

-     * ElasticWolf/ElasticWolf.exe -jsconsole (runs with a javascript debug console)
+     * ElasticWolf/EucaLobo.exe -jsconsole (runs with a javascript debug console)
-     * Simply execute ElasticWolf.exe from Windows Explorer
+     * Simply execute EucaLobo.exe from Windows Explorer

-   * To get ElasticWolf updates:
+   * To get EucaLobo updates:

      * Use your Git UI and pull from the repository, or
      * Run git pull in the source directory